Gaynor's Profile

 Professional Experience

-Since 2005, I have practiced in clinics across London, Brussels, and Brighton, gaining extensive experience in osteopathy and integrative healthcare, before establishing the Tree of Life Centre in 2012 with my husband Simon.
-Alongside clinical practice, I have lectured and tutored in osteopathy to undergraduate students at BCOM, run postgraduate training courses, and provided one-to-one mentoring for other therapists.
+Alongside clinical practice, I have lectured and tutored in osteopathy and visceral osteopathy to students at BCOM, run postgraduate CPD training courses, and provided one-to-one mentoring for other therapists.
 I have also worked as a conference producer and copywriter for the Health Service Journal and Nursing Times.

 Beyond the Clinic…